homelabaas/haas-documentation/docs/gettingstarted.md

 Configure the application to connect to Minio, by entering in a url.
 If you are using the bootstrap application, you can enter in your local IP, such as: `http://10.0.0.10:9000` with __testaccesskey__ as the Access Key and __testsecretkey__ as the secret key.
 The Content Bucket is called __content__ by default.

-### Connect to PowerDNS (optional)
+### Connect to MiniDNS (optional)

-This is optional, and you will probably set this up later as this requires a running PowerDNS server.
-This is to provide integration with Power DNS for DNS automation.
-To set this up, type in the url of the Power DNS API, such as `http://10.0.0.15:8081`.
-The the API key, and then the domain name that you want all your entries to be stored under.
+This is optional, and you will probably set this up later as this requires a running MiniDNS server.
+Once connected, this will automatically manage your DNS.
+You will need to provide the API endpoint of MiniDNS to interact with, plus it's IP address for use with network configuration services.

 ## Next Steps